xs/codes/README.md

 This is a personal site built with [Next.js 13](https://nextjs.org/).
-There will be more to come!
+There will be more to come.

 ## Installation and usage